 Welcome to Third Grade!

-This past year I have been blessed with the opportunity to earn my Elementary (K-5) Teaching Credential, and immediately join the St. Mary’s staff as the Third Grade Teacher.
+I have been blessed with the opportunity to earn my Elementary (K-5) Teaching Credential and immediately join the St. Mary’s staff as the Third Grade Teacher.

 I graduated in June 2014 from the University of California, Santa Barbara with a Bachelors of Art in Linguistics (Spanish Emphasis) and have a background in Biochemistry and Education.
 After graduating, I decided to dedicate a year of service and volunteer through an Americorps program called City Year.
 I moved to Baton Rouge, Louisiana, and served as a third grade tutor, mentor, and as the Positive Behavior Interventions and Supports (PBIS) Coordinator at a failing elementary.
 While that year was full of challenges, I gained more experience and a stronger passion for education than I could ever read about.
 In the future, I do plan on furthering my education by earning a Master of Science in Educational and instructional Technology.